Schiiss/blog/_posts/2025-08-17-the-art-of-keeping-things-simple-automated-testing.md

 This is a follow up post to demonstrate the value and how it makes your platform more *testable*.

-Also, we have decided to brand our framework as **Data Weaver**.
+Also, we have decided to nickname our framework as **Data Weaver**.
 We hope to make the **Art of Keeping Things Simple** into a series to discuss the challenges and triumphs we have experienced along the way.

 ## 🚀 Introduction